 - Plastic Autoclave Bags

 Polypropylene bags are used to contain materials during decontamination cycles within autoclaves.
-Also known as “biohazard bags”, “autoclavable bags”, or [VWR bags, bio check] come in a wide variety of sizes, shapes and colors.
+Also known as “biohazard bags” or “autoclavable bags,” they come in a wide variety of sizes, shapes and colors.

 Autoclave bags are usually placed in polypropylene or stainless steel pans during decontamination cycles to catch liquids that may drain out of the bag.